WheresMyBus/api/README.md

 #### Parameters

-- `issue_type` : A string representing the type of issue
+- `issues` : A string representing the type of issue
 - `description` : Text for describing the issue more specifically
 - `user_id` : The UUID for a given user